Changing your swimming pool liner?

-One thought on top of the agenda is to change the liner.
-It may be that the pool liner is leaking, or the colour has faded so you’re considering changing the old liner.
+It may be that your swimming pool liner is leaking, or the colour has faded so you’re considering changing the old liner.

 - Before you have your old pool liner, think about having the stone coping and deck surround pressure cleaned.
 There’s nothing worse than to notice after the liner is installed that the surrounds look tatty and bedraggled…

 - Look around your swimming pool to see if there are any loose or chipped coping stones?
 You may want to replace these as they potentially catch a swimmers foot and other parts of the body.
 (Especially the younger swimmers and toddlers)

 - If there is loose or damaged pool coping, decide whether to change some or all of them.